kumaraarav0609/web-dev-notes/Flexbox.md

 #### Flex Basis
 - It is a CSS property that changes the height or width of each element in a flex container depending on the [`flex-direction`](#flex-direction).
+- It is set to `auto` by default, meaning that it looks at the amount of content in each item and gives respective widths.
+- When it is set to `0` it makes each item have equal width.

 ##### Example (`flex-direction: column;`)